Is all chair seat weaving called “caning”?

 Checkerboard Seagrass Footstool

-After reading this post, you’ll be well on your way to telling your chair seating repair person exactly what type of chair seat you have when calling to set your appointment.
+After reading this post, you’ll be well on your way to telling your chair caning repair professional exactly what type of chair seat you have when you call to schedule your appointment.

 No more guessing and confusion, now you know not all chair seat weaving is called “chair caning.”